-Our transfer agent and registrar for our common stock upon the completion of this offering will be
+Our transfer agent and registrar for our common stock upon the completion of this offering will be American Stock Transfer & Trust Company, LLC.
+The transfer agent's address is 6201 15th Avenue, Brooklyn, New York 11219.

-The Nasdaq Global Market
+The Nasdaq Global Select Market

-We intend to apply to have our common stock listed on the Nasdaq Global Market under the trading symbol "NGM."
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the trading symbol "NGM."